Why the EU supports bioenergy research and innovation

 - international cooperation to tackle global societal challenges

-Calls for proposal on bioeconomy-related themes in Horizon Europe and information on the work programme.
+Calls for proposal on energy related themes in Horizon Europe and information on the work programme.

 Energy research related calls may be found in these funds.